vasilakisfil/Introspected-REST/README.md

 ```
 The problem though is that such functionality (`OPTIONS /api/users/1`) must be described
 somewhere so that the client knows where to look for it, possibly in the parent Media Type or using a MicroType.

-Another option is to have use the `Link` header, as described below.
+Another option is to have use the `Link` header, as described later.

+It is our intention to advice the community to use this solution for the introspection process.
+Although, as we will see later, it comes at a cost, it's the best among all three solutions and
+RFCs details for HTTP OPTIONS match very close for our intended use case.

 #### 10.4.2.
 Well-known URIs and JSON Home
 [RFC 5785](https://tools.ietf.org/html/rfc5785) defines a pre-defined URI for accessing server's various metadata: